randsleadershipslack/documents-and-resources/code-of-conduct.md

 ## Administrators

-The administrator(s) of Rands Leadership as of November 14th, 2019:
+The Administrator(s) of Rands Leadership as of November 14th, 2019:

 * @moj_hoss
 * @pixeldiva